-My writing’s been published in a bunch of places over the past 10+ years.
-In addition to the books Dear Al-Qaeda: Letters to the World’s Most Notorious Terror Organization (Black Ocean 2006) and Nation Full of Caesars (Eye For An Iris, 2004), my non-fiction has appeared at Collapse Board, The Fanzine, Ablaze!, Clash Music, Boston’s Weekly Dig, and some other places I’m probably forgetting at the moment–ten years is a long time.
-I’m currently working on a series called Trout Fisting In America, a dark dive into the US psyche that, as much as they liked it, was too, uh, controversial for my usual haunts.
-Go figure.
+My writing’s been published in a bunch of places over the past 15+ years.
+In addition to the books Dear Al-Qaeda: Letters to the World’s Most Notorious Terror Organization (Black Ocean 2006) and Nation Full of Caesars (Eye For An Iris, 2004), my non-fiction has appeared at Collapse Board, The Fanzine, Ablaze!, Clash Music, Boston’s Weekly Dig, and some other places I’m probably forgetting at the moment–15 years is a long time.
+I spent the last several years working on a critical biography about the B-52s that is scheduled to come out early next year on Palgrave Macmillan.

 Oh, one last thing I should mention–my last name is pronounced with a short e, so it sounds like ‘Penny.’
 I understand this is inconsistent with the rules we learned in elementary school regarding vowel/consonant placement, but you can blame my distant fugitive (possibly drunk, probably violent) Irish ancestor who changed it from Carney for reasons that are lost to time.